prashant07kumar/locusAssesment/README.md

 # Campus Event Platform

-A real-time event management platform for campus events with live attendance tracking and interactive features.
+A real time event management platform for campus events with live attendance tracking and interactive features.

 ## Features